Camp Out in the Catskills Backcountry

 Tent / Rainfly / Poles / Pegs — or a hammock

-I went with a tent because I like the feeling of a small dry room I can sit up in.
-I went with a two person tent because I like the idea of sharing it with family.
-As a camping noob, a tent felt like the most bang for my buck right now.
+I like the feeling of a small dry room I can sit up in.
+And I went with a two person tent because I like the idea of sharing it with family.
+As a camping noob, I felt like a tent would give me the most bang for my buck right now.

 My tent is a Marmot Tungsten 2-Person Tent, which is very roomy and, at apx 5lbs, not too heavy.

-I’m not a camping minimalist, or an ultralight backpacker, and this tent is nowhere near those realms.
+I’m not a camping minimalist, or an ultralight backpacker, and this tent is nowhere near those low-weight tolerances.
 If I was going on a long solo thru-hike, I’d definitely look at switching down to a more minimal one-person system to cut weight.

-The Tungsten 2-Person tent is big enough to keep my backpack/gear inside and still have lots of room.
+The Tungsten 2-Person tent (this one is quite similar) is big enough to keep my backpack/gear inside and still have lots of room.
 There are also two vestibules, one on either side, for leaving stinky or bulky items outside while keeping everything protected from rain.

 The tent also comes with its own correctly-sized footprint, which keeps water from seeping in from below.